vcvpaiva/NLIMath/README.md

 4. We won’t repeat trivial things like “category, functor and natural transformation”, the “point, line and plane” of CT.

 Instead of aligning our annotations, we will take any concept that has two votes.

+A subset of the 300 sentences do not have any mathematical concepts at all, e.g. "Further applications are given."